-Sabre purchases GetThere, an online corporate travel booking tool.
+Sabre acquires GetThere, an online corporate travel booking tool.

-Sabre purchases the Sabre Pacific travel distribution business from TIAS, a travel distribution alliance among Qantas, Air New Zealand and Ansett Airlines.
-The purchase gives travel suppliers, travel agents and travelers in the South Pacific region greater access to Sabre global resources and technology.
+Sabre acquires the Sabre Pacific travel distribution business from TIAS, a travel distribution alliance between Qantas, Air New Zealand and Ansett Airlines.
+The purchase gives travel suppliers, travel agents and travelers in the South Pacific region greater access to Sabre technology.

-Sabre Airline Solutions introduces the Sabre® Aerodynamic Traveler™ passenger processing solutions designed to expedite the airline check-in process and reduce long lines at airports through the use of curbside check-in, roving agents and self-serve kiosks.
+Sabre Airline Solutions introduces technology to expedite the airline check-in process and reduce long lines at airports through the use of curbside check-in, roving agents and self-serve kiosks.

-The massive Sabre air pricing application is migrated to HP NonStop™ Himalaya™ server platform.
-This technology is designed to migrate airfare pricing, schedules and availability from a proprietary mainframe system to an open system.
+The Sabre air pricing application is migrated to a new platform taking airfare pricing, schedules and availability from a proprietary mainframe system to an open system.

 Travelocity introduces Travelocity Business™ to serve corporate travel agencies and business travelers.